Kmer-File-Format/kff-reference/README.md

 * k: the kmer size for this section.
 * m: the minimizer size.
 * max: The maximum **number of kmer** per block.
-* data_size: The max size of a piece of data for one kmer.
+* data_size: The max size (in Bytes) of a piece of data for one kmer.
 Can be 0 for "no data".

 Section values: